xi/apca-introduction/analysis.md

 ## The contrast formula

+> all models are wrong, but some are useful\
+> -- George Box

 There is no *true* contrast formula.
 Instead, these formulas are supposed to predict how most humans perceive a color combination, even if they cannot be correct 100% of the time.